The Battle for the Soul

 by Lady Alchymia

-Good and evil are very well traveled subjects in art and literature and there are many different literary models which Jo Rowling might have chosen for her heroes and villains, but most western allegories can be traced back directly or indirectly to the early Christian poet, Prudentius (c.
+Good and evil are very well-traveled subjects in art and literature, and there are many different literary models Jo Rowling might have chosen for her heroes and villains, but most Western allegories can be traced back directly or indirectly to the early Christian poet Prudentius (c.
 400 AD).

 Prudentius was enormously influential for one very simple reason — he gave the people exactly what they wanted.
 Before Prudentius came along, Christian dogma was a tad fuzzy when trying to explain what people should and shouldnt do in order to keep their soul free from evil.
 This would never do!

 Prudentius rearranged and relabeled a few existing ideas and created a very popular set of seven virtues that could be used to cure seven corresponding vices.
 The idea was elegantly simple – and even better, everyone could understand it!

 - Chastity (chivalry) cures Lust

 - Humility cures Pride

 If only he’d stopped there…